Artist Studio Program at Lawndale live.

 Bria Lauren and Morganne Nikole, known collectively as thehtxpeopleproject, are a queer-people-of-color creative pair based in Houston, Texas.
 Together, the two adapt the heartbeat of film, photography, and storytelling to isolate oppression and offer a re-articulated language on freedom and equality.
 Since the project's inception in 2015, the collective has released two documentary films titled NAKED (2016) and c r e a t i n g s p a c e (2017).
 Each body of work proactively aims to challenge societal standards and conformist ideas through raw and uncensored visual storytelling.
 The project has noted creative collaboration credits with Diverse Works, Project Row Houses, Folklore Films, BLMHTX, Outsmart Magazine, Forward Times Newspaper and AFROPUNK.

 The 2017-2018 Artist Studio Program participants were selected by a panel of three art professionals; Alhena Katsof, New York-based independent curator; Dean Daderko, curator at the Contemporary Art Museum, Houston; and Lily Cox-Richard, Artist Studio Program Director.

-Applications for the 2014-2015 Lawndale Artist Studio Program will be available in the spring of 2014.
+Applications for the 2018-2019 Lawndale Artist Studio Program will be available in January 2018.
 Please joing our mailing list for information on this and other artist opportunities.